Roman Catholic Diocese of Ossory: Geographic remit

 The see is bounded to the south by the River Suir, to the east by the River Barrow, to the north by County Laois (formerly "Queen's County") and to the west by counties Tipperary and Offaly (formerly "King's County").
 It has an area of 600000 acre and contains the city of Kilkenny.

 At the Synod of Rathbreasail in 1111, the limits of the diocese were permanently fixed.
 At the same time, the cathedral was transferred from Seir-Kieran (Saighir, Offaly) to Aghaboe.
-At the end of the 12th century it was further transferred to Kilkenny.
+At the end of the 12th century, it was further transferred to Kilkenny.
 It is probable that St. Canice founded a monastery at Kilkenny and not unlikely that the beginnings of a town soon appeared there, to become more important when the bishops changed from Aghaboe.

 History

+Early history

 The diocese was established in AD 1111 It is roughly co-extensive with the ancient Irish Kingdom of Ossory, whose first king, Óengus Osrithe, flourished in the 2nd century of the Christian era.
 His successors extended their boundaries to include part of Tipperary.
 In the 5th century, a neighbouring tribe, the Deisi, aided by the Corcu Loígde, conquered South Ossory, and for over a century, the Corcu Loígde chiefs ruled in place of the dispossessed Ossory chiefs.
 Early in the 7th century the ancient chiefs recovered much of their lost possessions, the foreigners were overcome, and the descendants of Aengus ruled once more.
 One of the greatest was Cerball mac Dúnlainge, prominent in the 9th century and distinguished in the Danish wars.